Negotiating a new agreement

 - how to keep such information confidential and if it needs to be shared with certain people, such as employee representatives

 - what happens if confidentiality is broken, for example whether disciplinary measures will be used

 The law on redundancies and contract changes

 The law sets out different consultation requirements for:

-When an agreement needs to be reviewed
+When to review an agreement

-How long to reach an agreement
+How much time to reach an agreement

 If either side wants to extend the 6-month period: